 Once you’ve finalized your search parameters, you can save the query and quickly perform this search later.
 Saved searches are dynamic; that is, your future searches will include messages and files created since the last time you searched.

 After you've found the messages or files needed for your matter:

 If you have the appropriate Vault privileges, here are some other tasks you may need to perform:

-- You can preserve specific messages based on organizational unit, search terms, and date sent.
+- You can preserve specific messages and file as required by your organization's retention obligations.
 Review your retention policies and update them as needed.

 - Review the privileges that control what other users can do within Vault.